Anas-MG/ROS_with_ESP32_car/readme.md

 <img
 src="https://user-images.githubusercontent.com/49666154/140733000-94906f91-95a6-4caf-8942-75631905dc4c.jpg" width="700px"  >

-##### This is an Arduino based robot that is programmed to recieve a position data from ROS
+##### This is an Arduino based robot that is programmed to recieve a move data from ROS

 ## Components required To build:
 ##### 1-ESP32